 Shark fin soup was introduced to the Chinese nobility during the Song Dynasty, in the early 10th century.
 An expensive delicacy, reserved only for the wealthy and powerful, serving the dish was supposed to be a mark of hospitality and respect for your guests.
 Provided at banquets alongside abalone, sea cucumber and fish maw, shark’s fins became integral to celebration.
 The fins also played a crucial role in traditional medicine and are believed to be beneficial for “rejuvenation, appetite enhancement and blood nourishment”.
 With such beliefs so prevalent, it’s little wonder that shark fins became central to much of Chinese culture.

-As far as taste goes, the dish itself often prompts confusion from the uninitiated.
-Despite the status of the ingredient, shark fins are almost entirely devoid of flavour, instead prized for their gelatinous and stringy texture.
+As far as taste goes, the dish often prompts confusion from the uninitiated.
+Despite the hallowed status of the ingredient, shark fins are almost entirely devoid of flavour, instead prized for their gelatinous and stringy texture.
 Typically served in a broth based on either chicken or pork, the look of the dish is almost uniformly underwhelming.
-It is clear that shark fin soup is very much all style, no substance.

 There are also human, as well as global, consequences of shark fishing.
 Aside from the long-term economic impacts of extorting ill-managed fisheries for coastal communities around the world, eating shark can actually be extremely dangerous.
 Due to the high levels of pollution present in the world’s oceans, much marine life is contaminated with dangerous levels of mercury.
 Thanks to a phenomenon known as bioaccumulation, the further up the food chain you eat, the higher the levels of the toxin you will find.
 Eating a top predator like a shark, therefore, potentially exposes diners to an increased risk of mercury poisoning.
 Not only is shark fin soup disastrous for the environment, but it’s potentially hazardous for people too.